donaldRwilliams/blsmeta/README.md

 allows for predicting the variance components with moderators (e.g., perhaps between-study variance is not constant across studies).
-As a result, heterogeneity statistics and prediction intervals are then a function of those same moderators-**fully characterizing variation in meta-analysis**.
+As a result, heterogeneity statistics and prediction intervals are then a function of those same moderators, thereby **fully characterizing variation in meta-analysis**.

 Version 1 is forthcoming, say, by the end of June 2021.